-Once the user has the meters set up as desired, the configuration can be saved to the PC's hard disk, so that it can be recalled at a later date.
+Once the user has the meters set up as desired, the configuration can be saved, so that it can be recalled at a later date.
 A configuration consists of the values set on the SETUP screen and the layouts designed on the LAYOUT screen.